The 5 Biggest Myths in Cosmetic Surgery

 Myth: Cosmetic Surgery Makes You Look Artificial

 We only notice cosmetic surgery when it is bad cosmetic surgery.
-Skilled cosmetic surgery is often undetectable unless the viewer was familiar with the patient’s appearance prior to the procedure.
+Skilled cosmetic surgery in orange county california is often undetectable unless the viewer was familiar with the patient’s appearance prior to the procedure.
 When consulting with a qualified cosmetic surgeon, ask to see before and after photos of his or her work, and don’t be afraid to ask questions.
 Ask how much training the doctor has had in the procedure you wish to have performed.
 Ask how many of his patients have received that procedure and what the success rate is.

 Myth: Cosmetic Surgery and Plastic Surgery Are the Same Thing